-- using methadone with other psychoactive substances including alcohol and prescription pills
+- Mixing methadone with other substances including alcohol, illicit drugs, and/or prescription pills

 In sum, using methadone in any way other than prescribed or in order to get high can be a sign of misuse and abuse.

 Being a habit- forming narcotic, methadone provokes adaptations in the brain body, a point during which the body adjusts to the presence of methadone as normal, and cannot function regularly without it.
-This kind of methadone dependence develops after regular daily dosing over a period of a couple of weeks or longer.
+This kind of methadone dependence develops after regular daily dosing over a period of a couple of weeks or longer, which will lead to methadone withdrawal when you eventually try to quit or cut back on use.
 But what other risks come along with abusing methadone?